 By illustrating key relationships between pitches, solfege breaks melodies down into smaller pieces and provides a frame of reference when learning or transcribing new music.

-For example, supposing you hear two notes and can recognize them as “So” going up to “Do”.
+For example, suppose you hear two notes and can recognize them as “so” going up to “do”.
 This immediately tells you several important things: